influenzanet/python-ifncli/docs/reponse-db-build.md

 Beware that the default casting processor is using the schema from the raw data, names of the data are the ones in the raw data.
 If you add renaming process before it some columns will not be identified and not transformed.
 It can be handled in the import profile.

-## Builder profile
+## Survey builder profile

+The survey builder profile describes how to build a **single** survey into a analysis database.
+It can be provided as a yaml file to be used in response:db:build or

 The import profile is a yaml file configuring how to handle the import.
 In a simple case it will be very simple.
 Some options are provided to enable customization and handling problems in the infered schema.

-Many elements of the profile can also been provided as argument in the command line of command `response:db:import` You can mix both (some defined in profile if they dont change, others in command line), command line parameter will override the one in the profile.
+Many elements of the profile can also been provided as argument in the command line of command `response:db:build` You can mix both (some defined in profile if they dont change, others in command line), command line parameter will override the one in the profile.

 ```yaml